Ohanna Shivanand

-Ohanna Shivanand/Shilpa Anand (born Shilpa Shivanand, 10 December 1982) is an Indian Model and Actress, who is known for her two different television roles as Dr. Riddhima Gupta and Dr. Shilpa Malhotra in Dill Mill Gayye.
+Ohanna Shivanand (born Shilpa Shivanand, 10 December 1982) is an Indian model and actress, who is known for her two different television roles as Dr. Riddhima Gupta and Dr. Shilpa Malhotra in Dill Mill Gayye.
 She has also starred in Indian films like Vishnu, also appeared in Music videos and television commercials.
 She was last seen in Bollywood film Yeh Hai Lollipop (2016).